The Legend of Zelda: The Wind Waker: Music

-Wii U version
+The Wind Waker HD

-In 2013, Nintendo developed a high definition re-release of The Wind Waker, The Legend of Zelda: The Wind Waker HD, for the Wii U. The inspiration came when staff converted elements from various games to explore the system's capabilities while planning for The Legend of Zelda: Breath of the Wild.
+In 2013, Nintendo developed a high definition re-release of The Wind Waker, The Legend of Zelda: The Wind Waker HD, for the Wii U. The inspiration came when staff converted elements from various games to explore the system's capabilities while planning for Breath of the Wild.
 The developers experimented with several Zelda games, but were especially struck by how well The Wind Waker translated into high definition.
 When the team determined it would take less than a year to remaster the entire game, Aonuma approached Miyamoto about developing it.
 He faced considerable reluctance from management due to players' mixed response in 2003, but Miyamoto ultimately greenlit development as Nintendo staff had found that opinions of the game had warmed over the years.
 Aonuma served as producer, while Daiki Iwamoto served as director.
 The soundtrack was updated by Kenta Nagata, Hajime Wakai, Asuka Hayazaki, and Atsuko Asahi.
 While the game was developed in-house at Nintendo Entertainment Analysis & Development (EAD), high-resolution textures were produced with the help of a few external companies.
 The entire project took six months to develop.

 The Wind Waker HD features high definition graphics and improved lighting.
 The Wii U GamePad's touchscreen serves as a map and inventory, eliminating the need to toggle between gameplay and the menu interface.
 Players can use motion controls to control the Wind Waker.
 Some weapons, like the bow, can be aimed using the GamePad's gyroscope, as in Ocarina of Time 3D.
-The game offers Off-TV Play which enables the player to play the game solely on the Wii U GamePad.
+The game supports Off-TV Play, which enables the player to play the game solely on the Wii U GamePad.
 The game can also be played on the Wii U Pro Controller, a controller similar to the one used in the original game.
 The developers made some changes to the gameplay as well: they introduced a new item, the "Swift Sail", allowing for faster sailing on the Great Sea.
-They also streamlined the Triforce quest, improved the Picto Box, and replaced the Tingle Tuner, which had required connectivity with a Game Boy Advance, with a Tingle Bottle item that connected to the Miiverse prior to its shutdown on November 8, 2017.
+They also streamlined the Triforce quest, improved the Picto Box, and replaced the Tingle Tuner, which had required connectivity with a Game Boy Advance, with a Tingle Bottle item that connected to the Miiverse service prior to its shutdown on November 8, 2017.

-A limited-edition console bundle that combines both a digital version of game and the Deluxe Wii U console was released on September 20, 2013, in North America.
+A limited-edition console bundle that combines both a digital version of the game and the Deluxe Wii U console was released on September 20, 2013, in North America.
 The black console features a GamePad with a golden Hylian Crest and golden The Wind Waker-styled Hylian letters and symbols.
 A redemption code for a digital copy of The Legend of Zelda: Hyrule Historia was also included.
 A Ganondorf figurine was released with a special edition copy of the game, available exclusively through GameStop.